 Sometimes, life throws us into unexpected predicaments, and it can be hard to react when something unexpected and upsetting happens.
-Whether it’s a natural disaster or a personal loss, it’s important to find ways to express shock and disbelief.
+Whether it’s a natural disaster or a personal loss, it’s important to know words to express shock in English.
 This lesson will guide you through some common phrases and expressions that can help you communicate your emotions.

 Previous Conversation Tip Lesson